jagankumar-egov/swm/swmpoc/serverless/README.md

 ### SocketIO Docker Image

-This comes from the [swm](https://github.com/egovernments/swm) repository in the `socketio-server` folder.
-The docker image is stored in Joel's private ECR registry.
-From the socketio-server directory of the swm repository, execute these commands (updating the image repository with your ECR repository, replacing `854766835649.dkr.ecr.ap-southeast-1.amazonaws.com/egov-dev/socketio` with your ECR repository as appropriate):
+This comes from the [socketio-server](../socketio-server) folder.
+The docker image is currently stored in Joel's private ECR registry.
+From the socketio-server directory of the swm repository, execute these commands (updating the image repository with your ECR repository, replacing `854766835649.dkr.ecr.ap-southeast-1.amazonaws.com/egov-dev/socketio` with your docker repository as appropriate):

 1. `$ aws ecr get-login --no-include-email --region ap-southeast-1`
 1. Run the docker login command that was returned in the previous step.